 The Access to Health Care program is a unique outreach effort led by Inova and community partners including Alexandria City, Fairfax, Prince William and Loudoun counties public schools and governments, as well as other community organizations.
-The purpose of the program is to identify children who do not have a source of ongoing healthcare and to link these children with free or very low cost medical providers.
+The purpose of the program is to identify children and adults who do not have a source of ongoing healthcare, and link them with free or very low cost medical providers.

 How Does the Program Work?

-The program coordinates intensive school-based outreach with partnering schools in Northern Virginia.
-School staff identify children who have not reported a source of medical care on their emergency healthcare forms and refer them to Partnership for Healthier Kids.
-In addition, PHK partners with some school systems to reach uninsured families of children who are eligible for free/reduced lunch.
+The program coordinates intensive school and community-based outreach with partnering schools and community organizations in Northern Virginia.
+School and community staffs identify children and adults who have not reported a source of medical care on their emergency healthcare forms and refer them to Partnership for Healthier Communities (PHC).
+In addition, PHC partners with some school systems to reach uninsured families of children who are eligible for free/reduced lunch.
 Bi-lingual caseworkers conduct confidential, personal interviews over the telephone or at the school to help the families enroll in an appropriate, affordable program.

 Why Is the School Connected with This Healthcare Outreach Project?